-The 2019 Tour de Britain route was revealed today.
-Taking place between 7th and 14th September, the race will once again comprise 8 stages.
+Taking place between 7th and 14th September, the 2019 Tour of Britain will once again comprise 8 stages.
 Starting in Glasgow, Scotland, race will cover a 1,250-kilometre route through the south of Scotland, England’s North East and North West and the Heart of England before the finale in Manchester on Saturday 14 September.

 The race route looks tough throughout and will feature no less than three uphill finishes: at Newcastle-upon-Tyne city centre, Kendal in Cumbria and Burton Dassett Country Park in Warwickshire.